|

 stop whatever you are doing.
 It may seem like a nuisance to stop work to

-pray, so just remember that if it werent for God, you wouldnt
+pray, so just remember that if it weren’t for God, you wouldn’t

 have any work in the first place.

-Rosary.
-Pray the
+Pray the Rosary—at

-Mysteries)each day.
-The Blessed Virgin herself told the children at
+The Blessed Virgin herself told the children at Fátima to pray the Rosary

 An ideal time for this prayer